Nic30/libhwio/README.md

 ## features

-* Extraction of informations about devices from device-tree, XML, or remote server
+* Extraction of informations about devices from device-tree, json, or remote server
 * Local access to memory mapped and RSoC devices
 * Remote access to devices
 * plugins